AndersonMamede/AndersonMamede.github.io/_posts/2016-11-11-how-to-show-notifications-outside-the-browser.md

 [Web Notifications](https://developer.mozilla.org/en-US/docs/Web/API/notification){:target="_blank" rel="nofollow"} is a JavaScript API which can **show messages (notifications)** to users.
 It is very useful for notifying users when something happens in a web system/page, e.g., a new message arrives, a new order is completed, a long process is ready, a user must take care as soon as possible of any new information submitted by other users.

-As long as the browser is open, the notification is usually displayed on the right side of screen, **outside the browser** and above everything else, which means that even if the webpage or the browser are not visible (e.g. they're running in background or user is using another sofware), users will get to see the message.
+As long as the browser is open, the notification is usually displayed on the right side of screen, **outside the browser and above everything else**, which means that even if the webpage or the browser are not visible (e.g. they're running in background or user is using another sofware), users will get to see the message.

 ![Web Notification demo]({{ site.url }}/images/web-notification-demo.png)